astropy/astropy-helpers/docs/basic.rst

 This is also used when running ``build`` or ``install``.
 We add several features compared to the default ``build_ext`` command:

-* For packages with C/Cython extensions, we create a ``packagename._compiler`` submodule that contains information about the compilers used.
+* For packages with C/Cython extensions, we create a ``packagename.compiler_version`` submodule and a ``packagename.cython_version`` submodule that contain information about the compilers used.

 * Packages that need to build C extensions using the Numpy C API, we allow those packages to define the include path as ``'numpy'`` as opposed to having